lengarvey/toy_robot/README.md

 * __RIGHT__ - turns the robot right
 * __REPORT__ - outputs the position and facing of the robot

+The table is a 5,5 square and can be considered a standard cartesian plane.

 ## Installing and running:

 1. `git clone` the repo